Bloomy22 6 months ago

 Accessing someone’s computer and manipulating the software was instant termination at my old company.
 Some new security guy joined and tried to do what you did.
 Find unlocked computers and mess with them to prove a point.
 He lasted a week.

-• do_not_redeem an hour ago
+• do_not_redeem 6 months ago

 It all depends on the company of course.